temporalio/documentation/docs-src/prod-readiness-context/how-to-set-up-codec-server.md

 #### Web UI

-On Temporal Cloud and self-hosted Temporal Clusters, you can set the codec endpoints at a Namespace level in the Web UI.
+On Temporal Cloud and self-hosted Temporal Clusters, you can configure a Codec Server endpoint to be used for a Namespace in the Web UI.

 ![Codec Server endpoint setting](/img/docs/data-encoder-button.png)